mrward/mrward.github.com/source/_posts/2019-12-31-ProjectSystemToolsForVisualStudioMac.markdown

 To stop the logging click the red square.

-To filter the targets use the combo box to restrict the items shown to builds or design time builds, or use the search, on the right hand side of the window.
+To filter the targets use the combo box to restrict the items shown to builds or design time builds, or use the search on the right hand side of the window.

 ## MSBuild Log Output